ESiWACE/hpda-vis-training/Training2022/README.md

 # Training on HPDA and Visualisation 2022
-This folder contains the training material for the **2022 ESiWACE2 Online Training Course on HPDA and Visualisation**.
+This folder contains the training material for the **2022 ESiWACE2 Online Training Course on HPDA and Visualisation** (https://indico.dkrz.de/event/43/).

 ### Agenda for ESiWACE2 HPDA and Visualisation Course 2022